 If you already have an established color scheme, use it and limit your design’s palette to no more than three.
 Otherwise, consider your brand’s values when picking colors to communicate more effectively with your target market.

 A well-designed product label should be easy to read, even at a distance.
 Typography is essential, and using the right fonts keeps necessary information legible.

-Combine different fonts in distinguishing key details, such as brand, product name, and slogan, but use only up to three to keep the design clutter-free and easy on the eyes.
+Combine different fonts to distinguish key details, such as brand, product name, and slogan, but use only up to three to keep the design clutter-free and easy on the eyes.

 5. Be Visual

 Humans are visual beings.
-Adding unique graphics, hand-drawn illustrations, and photos on the label design gives your product an edge over competing brands.
+You’ll catch their eye by adding unique graphics, hand-drawn illustrations, and photos on the label design--giving your product an edge over competing brands.